nguyendo1801/nguyendo1801.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About Me"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 **Nguyen Do** (Do Hoang Khoi Nguyen) is a Ph.D. candidate in Computer Science at the **University of Florida**, working at the Optimization Lab under Prof. My T. Thai.